miketwo/virtualsat/README.md

   - Schedule a command (time, command)
   - Cancel a scheduled command

-### Imaging Subsystem
+### Value Subsystem
-  - Take pictures (straight down at current lat/long -- populate from Google Earth?)
-  - Pics are taken on a commanded window
-    -- Start time + duration
+  - Creates value
+  - Value is created on demand
-    -- It costs power to take pics
+    -- It costs power to create value
     -- There is a maximum amount that can be stored.
-Asking for more produces errors.
+Asking for more drops old value.
-    -- Minimum window duration is enforced
-    -- Overlapping window are not allowed

 ## Other notes